jaredseefried/my-portfolio/README.md

 # My Portfolio - Built with MERN Stack.
-(MongoDB, Express.js, React.js and Node.js)
+(MongoDB, Express.js, React.js and Node.js) with AWS and Serverless

 ## Table of Contents